nathanrayburn/crypto_labo2/rapport.md

 Additionally, the keystream is encrypted with 16 bytes of zeros, leading to each 16-byte block lacking any randomness.
 This significantly undermines the security of the system by compromising the unpredictability which is essential for robust encryption.

+### The math :)

 By applying mathematical formulas, we can determine **V**, a constant utilized in both texts, which will be crucial for later decrypting our plaintext message.
 Additionally, we need to identify another unknown variable, sigma.
-Sigma is the keystream of our code.
+Sigma is the keystream of the implementation.

-### The math :)

 We can determine sigma by subtracting our plaintext block from the corresponding ciphered text block within the same message.
 We can choose any block—first, second, third, etc.—since they all share the same keystream, owing to the flaw of the implementation of the counter mode (CTR).